artificialsolutions/tie-api-example-vonage-sms/README.md

 # tie-api-example-vonage-sms

+> [!IMPORTANT]
+> This project has been retired and archived
+> If there is a need of continued use / development of this project for your own needs please feel free to fork the project - which will remain here in archived form.

 The Vonage SMS connector enables a Teneo bot to communicate with users by receiving and sending SMS messages.
 This Node.js connector acts as middleware between Vonage SMS API and a Teneo bot to implement SMS communication with persisting state and conversational position.
 Visit [Vonage](https://developer.Vonage.com/api/sms) for more information.

 ## Prerequisites